-D&T National Curriculum for England 2014
+Design and Technology National Curriculum for England 2014

 Key messages, advice and explanatory notes for schools

-The publication in the associated files box below, Key messages, advice and explanatory notes for schools, has been written to help primary and secondary schools interpret words and phrases in the programmes of study that need further explanation.
+The publication in the Associated Files box below, Key messages, advice and explanatory notes for schools, has been written to help primary and secondary schools interpret words and phrases in the programmes of study that need further explanation.
 It also provides initial advice on how the new requirements can be implemented effectively to ensure good quality teaching and learning.

-School Curriculum Principles for D&T
+School Curriculum Principles for Design and Technology

 National Curriculum myths and facts